 Kratom is known for its pain-relieving, sedating, mood-boosting and stimulating effects.
 Some Kratom strains are more stimulating than others.
 Stimulating strains increase alertness, motivation to “get started,” and focus to “keep going.”

 Kratom is stronger than coffee and also produces a relaxing effect, favoring a creative and efficient workflow.
-You should go for Maeng Da, Thai or White Vein strains if you want to use Kratom at work or as a study aid.
+You should go for Maeng Da, Thai (I got mine from Sacred) or White Vein strains if you want to use Kratom at work or as a study aid.
+I found it to be perfectly stimulating and soothing, so I could focus but not feel anxious.

 3. Caffeine and L-Theanine